DR Felicia Rosenthal, CEO, Cellgenix discusses raw material for cell and tissue-based products, GMP manufacturing considerations and scale-up risks

-A lot of our discussion at the Leaders Forum is directed towards the scale-up and commercialization of this research field.
-What are the risks associated with developing unique bio-processing models in order to scale up a manufacturing and supply a large number of patients with these advanced therapeutics?
+Phacilitate: A lot of the discussion at the Phacilitate Leaders Forum is directed towards the scale-up and commercialization of this research field.
+What are the risks associated with developing unique bioprocessing models in order to scale up a manufacturing and supply a large number of patients with these advanced therapeutics?

 In case unique bio-processing models are used for ATMP manufacturing, customized GMP-grade raw materials might be desired.
-For customized products the supply chain gets even more complex.
-The initial setup and full validation process under GMP of a custom product requires a good amount of time.
-If full stability of the final product has to be demonstrated, one or two years might be needed from initial design to delivery of the first batch.
-We therefore recommend getting a clear understanding on time needed from design to delivery of these customized products well in advance.
+For customized products, the supply chain gets even more complex.
+The initial setup and full validation process under GMP of a custom product require a good amount of time.
+If the full stability of the final product has to be demonstrated, one or two years might be needed from initial design to delivery of the first batch.
+We, therefore, recommend getting a clear understanding of time needed from design to delivery of these customized products well in advance.

-One of the challenges on the path to commercialisation is the transition from preclinical development to the clinical stage.
-Which challenges are associated to the use of raw materials and how can they be overcome/prevented to ensure a seamless transition?
+One of the challenges on the path to commercialization is the transition from preclinical development to the clinical stage.
+Which challenges are associated with the use of raw materials and how can they be overcome/prevented to ensure a seamless transition?